Skip to main content

 Mass of the Holy Spirit

-Saint Louis University will mark the beginning of the academic year with its traditional Mass of the Holy Spirit.
+Saint Louis University will mark the beginning of the new academic year with its traditional Mass of the Holy Spirit.
 This is a tradition at Jesuit schools and universities throughout the world.
-These celebrations date to 1548, when the initial Mass was celebrated at the first Jesuit school in Messina, Sicily.
+These celebrations date to 1548, when the first Jesuit school in Messina, Sicily, celebrated the initial Mass.

 5-7 p.m., Center for Global Citizenship Auditorium